Vaccine protection against Covid-19 wanes over time, especially for older people, CDC says - KTVZ

 “We also saw declines, particularly for Pfizer, for 65 up, that we’re not seeing in younger populations.
 Finally there’s evidence of waning VE against hospitalization in the Delta period,” she said.

-The CDC’s Advisory Committee on Immunization Practices met Wednesday to discuss the potential need for booster doses of vaccines, and is discussing vaccine effectiveness and safety in general.
+The CDC’s Advisory Committee on Immunization Practices met Wednesday to discuss the potential need for booster doses of vaccines.

-Pfizer has asked the US Food and Drug Administration to approve a booster dose of its vaccine for people 65 and older.
-FDA’s own vaccine advisers have recommended a booster only for people 65 and older, those with underlying conditions putting them at high risk of severe disease, and for people whose jobs put them at high risk of exposure.
+Later Wednesday, the US Food and Drug Administration issued an emergency use authorization to Pfizer for boosters in people 65 and older, those with underlying conditions putting them at high risk of severe disease, and for people whose jobs put them at high risk of exposure.

+ACIP will reconvene Thursday to discuss the FDA’s EUA and will issue its own recommendations about how it should be applied to the US population.
+The CDC director must then sign off on these recommendations.
+They currently will only apply to Pfizer’s vaccine.

-Link-Gelles said that, overall, Moderna’s vaccine effectiveness is higher than the vaccine made by Pfizer/BioNTech.
+Link-Gelles said that, overall, Moderna’s vaccine effectiveness is higher than Pfizer’s.
 For the Johnson & Johnson vaccine, vaccine effectiveness actually increases with time, even after the Delta variant has dominated.

 One study called SUPERNOVA looked at veterans between February and August of this year.
 In that study, the Pfizer vaccine provided 92% protection against hospitalization for those ages 18 to 64, and 77% for those over 65, Link-Gelles said.
 The Moderna vaccine provided 97% protection against hospitalization for those 18-64, and 87% for those 65 and older.
 Effectiveness did not seem to be affected by the arrival of the Delta variant, the study found.